 The athletes who fed upbeat thoughts to their brains improved more than those who didn’t.
 They also had fewer interfering thoughts and were able to focus more on what they were learning.

 7. Don’t strive for perfection

-Finally, don’t expect perfection.
-Too often we get wrapped up in the ideal of flipping the calendar to January and living the perfect life from that moment on.
-Then, when we slip up or have a bad day or realize life isn’t as easy as we’d like, we give up without a fight.
+Finally, don’t get wrapped up in the ideal of flipping the calendar to January and living the perfect life from that moment on.
+Doing so leaves you vulnerable when you slip up, have a bad day or simply realize life isn’t easy.
+Such disappointment can tempt you to give up without a fight.

 Instead, expect to imperfectly follow your resolutions.
 In other words, plan to fail.
 Perhaps you pledged to exercise five days a week, but only manage a couple of weekly workouts.
 Don’t despair.
 Instead, celebrate your limited success.
 Then, build on it.